CSS: The Maintenance Issue #1 and How You Can Avoid It

 <link rel="stylesheet" href="standard.css">

-is far more maintainable (as less likely to ever change) than something like
+is more maintainable (as less likely to ever change) than something like

-Assuming that everyone can follow, I’ll skip the in other cases obligatory note that the above is why Conditional Comments are so inadvisable, that you can still use more than one style sheet (by using @import, or, to save HTTP requests, by “compiling” your style sheets into a single style sheet), and that you might want to feel comfortable around caching.
+I’m keeping this short and skip the in other cases obligatory note that you can still use more than one style sheet (by using @import, or, to save HTTP requests, by “compiling” your style sheets into a single style sheet), why Conditional Comments are so inadvisable, and that you should feel comfortable around caching.

 Data

 It’s all good and fine to talk about the theory, but why is that theory important, especially when we want to identify the “maintenance issue #1”?
-Data indicate that in practice, we’re far from the ideal world described above.
-See the “CSS Use of Alexa Top 10 Sites” spreadsheet (raw data including style sheet names) for details on how the Alexa Top 10 sites handle external style sheets (sheet “1: External style sheets #”) and whether or not the number of style sheets or their names changed (“2: # or names changed?”).
+Data indicates that in practice, we’re far from the ideal world.
+See the “CSS Use of Alexa Top 10 Sites” spreadsheet (raw data including style sheet names) for details on how the Alexa Top 10 sites handle external style sheets (sheet “1: External style sheets #”) and whether the number of style sheets or their names changed (“2: # or names changed?”).

 Figure: Style sheet changes for Alexa Top 10 sites.

-The relevant sheet is the latter, indicating whether or not the number or names of the style sheets changed.
-Again, in an ideal world that would be 0 – but for the Alexa sites, in 42 out of 79 data points (0.53), either the names of the style sheets, the number of style sheets, or both changed.
+The relevant sheet is the latter, as it indicates whether the number or names of the style sheets changed.
+Again, in an ideal world that would be 0—but for the Alexa sites, in 42 out of 79 data points (53%), either the names of the style sheets, the number of style sheets, or both changed.

-So let’s be clear: In almost every case measured, manual work must have gone into the style sheet change, which equals cost – and that cost is unnessary as shown under “Theory.”
+In almost every case measured, manual work went into the style sheet change, which equals cost—and that cost is unnecessary as shown under “Theory.”
 To avoid this unnecessary cost, reference just one style sheet from the HTML, without any media type definitions, and use a generic or functional name.

-At the end of the day, you shouldn’t bother much about style sheet names and references.
-Unlike the Alexa Top 10.
+At the end of the day, and unlike the Alexa Top 10, you shouldn’t bother much about style sheet names and references.

 Notes and Disclaimer

-I don’t claim that the roughly 50 % “probability” for the Alexa sites to change their HTML documents or templates every 6 months due to style sheet name or number modifications applies to every other site out there.
+I don’t claim that the roughly 50% “probability” for the Alexa sites to change their HTML documents or templates every 6 months for style sheet name or number modifications applies to every other site out there.
 I actually think these changes are significantly less probable on most other sites.
-However, considering the usually utter unnecessity of these changes as well as the “black hole” we’ve got in this sector – there’s few coverage on web development and maintainability – it seemed to be about time to bring these issues up.
+However, considering the usually utter unnecessity of these changes as well as the “black hole” we’ve got in this sector—there’s little coverage on web development and maintainability—it seemed useful to raise awareness.

-It is also important to note that there will be reasons for some changes and decisions on these sites.
-For instance, Google, Yahoo, and Baidu never used any external style sheets (but instead style elements and attributes, which usually introduce different maintenance problems) – an approach based on performance and “homepage uniqueness” considerations.
-That is important to keep in mind, but note that it’s not the purpose of this post to discuss these decisions in any more detail.
+It’s also important to note that there will be reasons for some changes and decisions on these sites.
+For instance, Google, Yahoo, and Baidu never used any external style sheets (but instead style elements and attributes, which usually introduce different maintenance problems)—an approach chosen for performance and “homepage uniqueness” considerations.
+That is important to keep in mind, but note that it’s not the purpose of this post to discuss these decisions in more detail.

-As a last note, the to-be-released maintenance guide (working title) will actually reveal a different issue as the “maintenance issue #1.”
-Style sheet naming and integration is more of a “secret #1,” since fortunately, more web developers know that bloated and presentational HTML code mean maintenance issues.
-This post attempts to reveal that style sheet names and references can turn into a problem that is both underestimated and underrepresented in coverage.
+As a final note, the to-be-released maintenance guide will actually reveal a different issue as the “maintenance issue #1.”
+Style sheet naming and integration is more of a “secret #1,” since fortunately, more web developers know that bloated and presentational HTML code causes the worst maintenance issues.
+This post attempts to show that style sheet names and references can turn into a problem on its own, one that is both underestimated and underrepresented in coverage.

 The way I see it, maintenance issue #1 is: too many rule sets.